 Key Features Breakdown

-- Shipped in 2 Packages, Delivery Separately – This is a logistical quirk.
-The mower and trimmer may arrive in different boxes on different days.
-It’s not a big deal, but don’t panic if one box shows up first.
+- Shipped in 2 Packages, Delivery Separately: The mower and trimmer/blower arrive in separate boxes, sometimes on different days.
+Plan for this—don’t panic if one box shows up first.

 Pros